 Michigan has two categories of marijuana processor licenses.
-These are the medical processor license and the recreational processor license.
+These are the medical marijuana processor license and the adult-use marijuana processor license.
 Marijuana law in the state requires a processing facility to hold one or both of these licenses to sell marijuana-infused products in the state legally.
 A facility with a medical marijuana processor license can only process and sell medical marijuana-infused products.
 Likewise, a recreational marijuana processor license holder can only process and sell marijuana products for the recreational market.
 An entity with both licenses can process and sell to both medical and recreational marijuana users.

 For medical marijuana-infused products, the potency limits are:

 For recreational marijuana-infused products, the potency limits are:

 No. A marijuana processor license holder in Michigan, among other marijuana-infused products, can process edibles without a separate license.
 However, Rule 33 of the Cannabis Regulatory Agency (CRA) specifies requirements and restrictions on marijuana edible products for processor license holders intending to manufacture edibles.
 These include: